bluebird75/winpdb/README.rst

 -  Linux
 -  Windows XP and above
--  MacOs is probably working but not tested
+-  macOS is probably working but not tested

 To run Winpdb Reborn:

-- CPython 2.6 or 2.7 and WxPython 3
+- CPython 2.6 or 2.7 and wxPython 3
-- or CPython 3.4 or above and WxPython 4
+- or CPython 3.4 or above and wxPython 4

-Note that running Winpdb with PyPy is possible, by launching rpdb2.py with pypy and using the winpdb GUI to connect to it.
+Note that running Winpdb with PyPy is possible, by launching rpdb2.py with ``pypy`` and using the Winpdb GUI to connect to it.

 Winpdb Reborn is NOT compatible with Jython or IronPython.